-- If you have an allergic skin reaction, stop using all soaps, lotions, and ointments for 2 to 3 days.
+- If you have an allergic skin reaction, stop using all soaps, moisturizers, and ointments for 2 to 3 days.

-- Be active in your recovery.
+- Take part in your recovery.
 Ask questions and help make decisions about your care.

-- Take a list of questions or concerns to your medical appointments for your health care provider to address.
+- Take a list of questions or concerns to your medical appointments for your provider to address.

-- Always keep your skin clean and well moisturized.
+- Keep your skin clean and well moisturized.

-- Start exercises as soon as possible.
-Refer to this fact sheet for more information about exercise after your burn: http://www.msktc.org/burn/factsheets/Exercise-After-Burn-Injury
+- Start exercises as soon as you can.
+See this factsheet for more information about exercise after a burn: http://www.msktc.org/burn/factsheets/Exercise-After-Burn-Injury

-Wound Care After Burn Injury was developed by Karen J. Kowalske, MD, Sandra Hall, PT, DPT., Radha Holavanahalli, PhD, and Lynne Friedlander, M.Ed, in collaboration with the Model Systems Knowledge Translation Center (MSKTC).
+Wound Care After Burn Injury was originally developed in 2017 by Karen J. Kowalske, MD, Sandra Hall, PT, DPT, Radha Holavanahalli, PhD, and Lynne Friedlander, MEd, in collaboration with the Model Systems Knowledge Translation Center (MSKTC).
 It was reviewed and revised in 2023 by Karen Kowalske, MD, and Kyra Solis-Beach, CHES, in collaboration with the MSKTC.

 Disclaimer: This information is not meant to replace the advice of a medical professional.
-You should consult your health care provider regarding specific medical concerns or treatment.
-The contents of this fact sheet were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0082) and were updated under a NIDILRR grant (90DPKT0009).
+You should consult your health care provider about specific medical concerns or treatment.
+The contents of this factsheet were originally developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0082) and were updated under a NIDILRR grant (90DPKT0009).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
-The contents of this fact sheet do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the Federal Government.
+The contents of this factsheet do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the federal government.